vitkyrka/nordict/README.md

   forms are replaced with the word which they represent.
 The idea is that seeing the forms fully spelled out will help in remembering them.

+* **Gender memorization aids (SO).**  The headword in neuter nouns is prefixed with the indefinite article, and different declined forms are highlighted in neuter and common gender nouns, in order to aid in applying [the techniques described by Olle Kjellin](https://bit.ly/EN-ETT-in-Swedish).

 ## License

 See [LICENSE](LICENSE).